taosdata/TDengine/docs/en/12-taos-sql/10-function.md

 **Applicable table types**: standard tables and supertables

 **Explanations**：
-- There is no point of B lies in the the boundary or exterior of A.
+- There is no point of B that lies on the boundary of A or in the exterior of A.